Vytis Ciubrinskas | Anthropology | SIU

 RECENT FIELDWORK

-Since 2009 fieldwork sites are in the areas of forced migration of the Lithuanians exiled, deported and imprisoned by Czar and Soviet Russia (from 1860s - to 1950s) in the trans-Volga steps of Russia and north-eastern Kazakhstan (Karaganda) by focusing on heritage, identity and social memory of generations of descendants.
+In 2013-14 and 2021-22 fieldwork has been carried out in the areas of forced migration of the Lithuanians exiled, deported, or imprisoned by Czar and Soviet Russia (from 1860s - to 1940s) in the trans-Volga steppes of Russia and in North-Eastern Kazakhstan (Karaganda) by focusing on generational memories, politics of heritage and identity in post-diasporic livelihoods of descendants.

 RECENT PUBLICATIONS